Jump to:

 For example, if there is no substitute for lead-based solder, an oxyacetylene torch should be substituted for one with a cooler flame such as propane or LPG.
 This will decrease the risk of lead fume exposure.

 Before substituting materials, make sure that the new material does not contain another product that is just as hazardous or more hazardous than lead.
-Check the product's safety data sheet for help identify potential hazardous components.
+Check the product's safety data sheet to help identify hazardous components.

 Isolate